-Assessment criteria Evidence sc24 Procedures are in place to ensure assessment is conducted in accordance with the requirements of the validated programme and by appropriately qualified and occupationally expert staff both in the Training Location and the Employer Location in compliance with the ETB assessment regulations SC25 The Training and Education Provider will comply with the ETB Quality Assurance Procedures for the National Commis Chef Apprenticeship Programme SC26 Assessment decisions and practices will be regularly sampled both on and off-the-job, findings acted upon to ensure quality, consistency and fairness and records made available to the Coordinating Provider Title of Programme for which Col laborating Provid der is seeking ap proval Details of programme for wish yo u wish to enter a pprentices for a ssessment/examinat ion Title (including level if appropriate) Programme Number(s) Date of first assessment/ examination No. of entries (appro x.)
-Year 1 Year2 Please provide details of group si ze for your propo sed apprentice intake Please tick if you will facilitate re peat assessment for apprentices from other Providers Yes lo

-Please provide details of every teacher/trainer/instructor, Quality Assurance Officer, and Internal Verifier for the award indicated, and tick (\checkmark) appropriate boxes to show that they have relevant experience and to confirm curricula vitae are available.

-Name IV/Ins/Tr/M Location Reference Relevant Occupational/ Experience Teaching/Training Experience Assessing Experience CV Available for Experience

-NOTE: Workplace Mentors/Assessors and Employers can be notified to the ETB prior to Programme commencement

-Please provide details of your proposed apprentice intake for these assessment and examinations

-If applicable please list names, addresses and telephone numbers of all locations at which assessments and examinations will take place

-15.1 Loc Ref 15.4 Location Ref

-15.2 Loc Ref 15.5 Location Ref

-15.3 Loc Ref 15.6 Location Ref

-Declaration (to be signed by Head of Provider/ETB FET Director)
+Assessment criteria Evidence sc24 Procedures are in place to ensure assessment is conducted in accordance with the requirements of the validated programme and by appropriately qualified and occupationally expert staff both in the Training Location and the Employer Location in compliance with the ETB assessment regulations SC25 The Training and Education Provider will comply with the ETB Quality Assurance Procedures for the National Apprenticeship Programme sc26 Assessment decisions and practices will be regularly sampled both on and off-the-job, findings acted upon to ensure quality, consistency and fairness and records made available to the Coordinating Provider Title of Programme for which Coll aborating Provid ler is seeking ap proval Details of programme for wish yo u wish to enter a oprentices for a ssessment/examinat ion Title (including level if appropriate) Programme Number(s) Date of first assessment/ examination No. of entries (appro x.)
+Year 1 Year2 Please provide details of group size ze for your propo sed apprentice intake Diagonatic if we will for the for on mount: fue us e the cu Procedure Please tick if you will facilitate re peat assessment tor apprentices trom other Provider S Yes No for the a ward indicated , and tick (✓) a ctor, Quality Assurar es to show that they l confirm curricula vitae are available.
+Name IV/Ins/Tr/M Location Reference Relevant Occupational/ Experience Teaching/Training Experience Assessing Experience CV Available for Experience NOTE: W NOTE: Workplace Mentors/Assessors and Employers can be notified to the ETB prior to Programme commencement commencement Please p Please provide details of your proposed apprentice intake for these assessment and examinations If applicable please list names, addresses and telephone numbers of all locations at which assessments and examinations will take place 15.1 Loc 15.1 Loc Ref 15.4 Location Ref 15.2 Loc 15.2 Loc Ref 15.5 Location Ref 15.3 Loc Ref 15.6 Location Ref Declarat Declaration (to be signed by Head of Provider/ETB FET Director)